reina-peh/NUS-Datathon-2024/README.md

 - subsample: The fraction of samples used to fit each tree.
 - colsample_bytree: The fraction of features used when constructing each tree.

-##### Execution
-Optuna creates a "study" which is a series of trials to evaluate the performance of the XGBoost model with different hyperparameters.
-For each trial, Optuna suggests a new set of hyperparameters, the model is trained on the training dataset, and then evaluated on the validation dataset.
-The F1 score is used as the evaluation metric because it provides a balance between precision and recall, which is particularly useful when dealing with imbalanced datasets.

-##### Results
 The optimization process resulted in a set of hyperparameters that achieved an improved F1 score compared to the baseline model.
-We observed an increase in the F1 score, indicating a significant improvement in the harmonic balance of precision and recall for the model.
+We observed a 10% improvement in the F1 score, indicating an improvement in the harmonic balance of precision and recall for the model.

-##### Conclusion
-- Before and after using Optuna, we observe a 10% improvement in ROC accuracy, from F1 score of 0.31 to 0.35 The application of Optuna for hyperparameter tuning of the XGBoost model has proven to be effective.
-It not only enhanced the model's predictive accuracy but also streamlined the hyperparameter tuning process.
-This approach can be replicated for other machine learning models to improve their performance on various tasks.
+# Other models (Balanced RF, KNN, SVM, neural networks)
+We have built other models but the results are not ideal in terms of F1-score, which is our focus.
+For example,

-#### Next Steps given more time in future implementations
+# Next Steps given more time in future implementations
-- Implement the optimized model in a production environment to assess the improvements in a real-world setting.
+Since we only had 2 days to work on this datathon, there are some approaches we would like to take if given more time.
+- Experiment with more variations in data preprocessing / feature engineering
-- Explore the incorporation of additional hyperparameters and the use of more advanced Optuna features like pruners and samplers for further refinement.
+- Use more advanced Optuna features like pruners and samplers for further refinement
-- Conduct additional optimization rounds as more data becomes available or as the characteristics of the data evolve over time.
+- Ensembling methods

 ### Model 2 and 3.
 KNN and SVM